thatrandomfrenchdude/cart-pole-ppo/README.md

 # Cart-Pole PPO Reinforcement Learning with Visualization

-This project demonstrates a complete reinforcement learning pipeline featuring:
+This project demonstrates a complete reinforcement learning pipeline for the cart-pole balancing problem using Proximal Policy Optimization (PPO).
+It includes a custom cart-pole environment, a PPO agent implemented in PyTorch, and a web-based visualization interface to observe training progress in real-time.

-- **PPO Algorithm**: A minimal but effective implementation of Proximal Policy Optimization
-- **Cart-Pole Environment**: Implemented from scratch using NumPy
-- **Real-time Visualization**: Web-based interface showing the cart-pole simulation and training progress
-- **Console Logging**: Detailed training information logged to the console and a training file
-- **Configurable Hyperparameters**: Easily adjustable learning rate, discount factor, clipping ratio, etc.
-- **Model Persistence**: Automatic saving and loading of trained models to resume training
-- **Dockerized Deployment**: Easy setup and deployment using Docker Compose

 ## Table of Contents
 - [Architecture](#architecture)